What is Procurement?

 The tactical purchasing process comprises the sub-process steps of determining requirements, conducting tenders and procurement auctions, and concluding contracts.
 In the process, measures are implemented to help realize the long-term procurement strategies in the medium run.
 The primary goal of the tactical purchase process is the increase of the effectiveness of the purchase by the conversion of measures which contributes to the fulfillment of medium-term procurement goals.

-Operative procurement (Procure-to-Pay)
+Operational procurement (Procure-to-Pay)

 Operational procurement involves the day-to-day activities of the procurement function, such as supplier selection, purchase order processing, and invoice management.
 These tasks are critical to ensure the timely delivery of goods and services, managing supplier relationships, and maintaining accurate records of procurement transactions.